secretstartups/handbook/culture/all-remote/live-doc-meetings/index.html.md

 ![GitLab all-remote mentor](/images/all-remote/ceo-shadow-gitlab-awesomeness.jpg)
 {: .shadow.medium.center}

+"[No agenda, no attenda](/handbook/communication/#external-communication)."
 Every work-related meeting should have a live doc agenda affixed to the calendar invite.
 To better understand how GitLab utilizes agenda docs, here's a [templated example](https://docs.google.com/document/d/1WQe-0oiMCzB3MPBNdKluCEIfgTRpaIi-SJ8FmUJ2xHo/edit?usp=sharing) you can copy and use in your organization.

 If you determine that a meeting is needed to move a project forward, address a blocker, or resolve a miscommunication, be sure to have an agenda and be disciplined about using it.